saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/inventory-mgmt/findOrCreateFacilityInventoryItem.md

 ## Additional Notes:
-* Create a view  "ProductFacilityInventoryItem" on InventoryItem and ProductFacility where ProductFacilityInventoryItem.ATP is InventoryItem.ATP, ProductFacilityInventoryItem.computedInventoryCount is =  (InventoryItem.ATP - ProductFacility.MinimumStock).
+* Create a view  "ProductFacilityInventoryItem" on InventoryItem and ProductFacility
+  * where ProductFacilityInventoryItem.lastInventoryCount is InventoryItem.availableToPromiseTotal,
+  * ProductFacilityInventoryItem.computedInventoryCount is =  (InventoryItem.availableToPromiseTotal - ProductFacility.minimumStock).